cosmin-marginean/validk/README.md

 ```

 ## The basics

+Validating an object returns a `ValidationErrors` instance which is `null` when validation succeeds.
+In other words, validation is successful when the response is `null`, or an instance of `ValidationErrors` when it fails.

 Please check the [tests](https://github.com/cosmin-marginean/validk/tree/main/src/test/kotlin/io/validk) for more examples and the [documentation](https://cosmin-marginean.github.io/validk/dokka/validk/validk/io.validk/index.html) for a full list of constraints.

 ```kotlin
 data class Employee(
     val name: String,